zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 - **HD wallet manager**: The HD wallet manager (`@ckb-lumos/hd`) supports *mnemonic* and *keystore* that are compatible with `Neuron` and `ckb-cli`.

-For information about the installation of Lumos components (packages), see [Install Lumos](../tutorials/installlumos). <!--For the projects that have already listed Lumos packages as dependencies, just run `yarn install` in the projects directly to install the packages.-->
+For information about the installation of Lumos components (packages), see [Install Lumos Packages](../guides/installlumos). <!--For the projects that have already listed Lumos packages as dependencies, just run `yarn install` in the projects directly to install the packages.-->